jaredcchapman/via/README.md

 ## Designed to last

-By design via has a disciplined learning curve that is clear and accessible.
+Via is designed to be clear and accessible.
 Not cryptic and insufferable.

 Via is not puritanical.
 The minimalist parent of plethora "distraction-free" apps.